starling021/ehtools/README.md

 # UX/UI impruvements for beginners

-The Ehtools Framework starts by merely typing the letter ehtools or eht into a terminal window, then it asks for the name of your network interfaces after the first run.
+The Ehtools Framework starts by merely typing the letter ehtools into a terminal window, then it asks for the name of your network interfaces after the first run.
 It uses the names you supply to connect to the tools needed to execute any attacks you select.
 Aside from that initial input, the majority of the possible attacks can be performed merely by choosing the option number from the menu.
 This means you can grab a network handshake or download a new hacking tool like Pupy by just selecting from one of the menu options.

 # Use basic networking tools